 Climate and Earth system models (ESMs) are key tools for projecting future climate change; however, these models have significant shortcomings regarding their descriptions of polar ocean-ice/snow-atmosphere interactions, limiting their effectiveness.
 The EU-funded CRiceS project (2021 - 2025) has increased the understanding of how rapid sea ice decline is interlinked with physical and chemical changes in the polar oceans and atmosphere.
 Consortium members will quantify the controlling chemical, biogeochemical and physical processes/interactions within the coupled ocean-ice/snow-atmosphere system through a comprehensive analysis of new and emerging in-situ and satellite observations.
 CRiceS will improve process, regional and climate models / ESMs to deliver improved quantification of feedback mechanisms within the Earth system.

-Lead Research Representatives: Marcello Vichi,
+Lead Research Representatives: Prof Marcello Vichi

 Tropical and South Atlantic Climate-based Marine Ecosystem Prediction for Sustainable Management

-The main objective of TRIATLAS (2019-2023, H2020 All Atlantic Ocean Research Flagship, building on the Galway and Belém statements) is to assess the status of the South and Tropical Atlantic marine ecosystem and develop a framework for predicting its future changes, from months to decades, by combining ecosystem observations, climate-based ecosystem predictions and information on future socio-economic and ecosystem service changes, and thus to contribute to the sustainable management of human activities in the Atlantic Ocean as a whole.
+The main objective of the TRIATLAS Project (2019-2023), H2020 All Atlantic Ocean Research Flagship, building on the Galway and Belém statements) is to assess the status of the South and Tropical Atlantic marine ecosystem and develop a framework for predicting its future changes, from months to decades, by combining ecosystem observations, climate-based ecosystem predictions and information on future socio-economic and ecosystem service changes, and thus to contribute to the sustainable management of human activities in the Atlantic Ocean as a whole.

 TRIATLAS worked with 35+ partners, in three core research themes: